refi64/zypak/README.md

 # zypak

-Allows you to run Electron binaries that require a sandbox in a Flatpak environment, by using LD_PRELOAD magic and a redirected sandbox.
+Allows you to run Electron binaries that require a sandbox in a Flatpak environment, by using LD_PRELOAD magic and a redirection system that redirects Chromium's sandbox to use the Flatpak sandbox.

 ## Basic usage